mdanny/e-commerce-course-project/readme.md

 * instead of saving anything to a temporary memory store, we want to save the session into MongoDB database
 * every session will be saved into DB, which is MongoDB
 * MongoStore in our case specifically stores the session on the server-side

+####Gravatar functionality

+* When the user clicks or is redirected to its profile page, an avatar called gravatar should be displayed
+* It is made by creating a custom method inside the user model file, called ```UserSchema.methods.gravatar```
+* This method checks the existance of the size of the avatar and the existance of the user’s email
+* If the user doesn’t have the email for any reason, a default gravatar is provided
+* Otherwise, a unique gravatar is created for each user profile based on the md5digest of the user’s email

+####Edit-profile

+* the user types in the req.body.name, or the request to be changed, and according to the name of the body, the user.profile data structure is being modified accordingly
+* then simply the user data is saved and flash the message, and store the flash in the session
+* so that it can be used in other routes that have success as the name of the flash as is the route ```router.get(‘/edit-profile’)``` which contains the actual render of the edit-profile.ejs file
+* redirect user back to edit-profile page